Best Double Strollers of 2023, Tested & Reviewed

 Below we detail some of the most important considerations when finding a double stroller, and then we review over a dozen double strollers to find the most comfortable, most convenient, safest, and lightest weight baby stroller for your children.
 Here are some things we looked for:

 The best double strollers can be reconfigured to satisfy even the pickiest parents.
 Take the Contours Options Elite Tandem Stroller as an example (#4 on our list), which can be reconfigured in seven different ways.
-You can have an infant car seat and a toddler seat, one facing you and once facing forward.
-Or you can have two infant car seats facing you, two toddler seats facing forward.
+You can have an infant car seat and a toddler seat, one facing you and one facing forward.
+Or you can have two infant car seats facing you, and two toddler seats facing forward.
 And the list goes on!

-Comfort.
 Many double strollers, whether tandem or side-by-side, compromise comfortable seats to keep the weight and size down.
 But there is a happy medium between an enormous and heavy baby stroller with super comfortable seats, and a sleek lightweight stroller with seats that feel like sitting on a piece of wood.

-Folded Size.
 Manufacturers have gotten really clever with folding double strollers, making them not quite as cumbersome as they used to be.
 The best double strollers will fold to about 1.5 times the size of a single stroller.
 But that's still quite large.
 We tested the Options Elite in the back of a CR-V and it just about took up all the trunk space.
 While they will all be quite large, some are better than others.
 If you plan on fitting it into a regular trunk, you might want to grab that measuring tape and check on some sizes before ordering.
 We provide folded sizes in our reviews.

 If you plan on including at least one infant car seat on the stroller, you need to be sure that it is compatible with your particular brand and model of infant car seat.
-The best double strollers reconfigure between infant and toddler use "universal" car seat adapters to accommodate most of the major brands.
+The best double strollers reconfigured between infant and toddler use "universal" car seat adapters to accommodate most of the major brands.
 Be sure to check the details.